Hepatitis B (Serum Hepatitis)

 How soon do the symptoms appear?

-How long can an infected person spread the virus?
+How long can a person with the disease spread the virus?

-- An infected person can spread the virus for several weeks before symptoms appear and as long as the person is ill.
+- A person with the disease can spread the virus for several weeks before symptoms appear and as long as the person is ill.

 - People who develop lifelong infection (“carriers”) may spread the virus for their entire lives.